gener8tor

 Discovery

-Before we began designing, the engineering lead wanted to further understand how the bare bones prototype landed with users.
+Before we began designing, the engineering lead wanted to further understand how a low-fidelity prototype landed with users.
 We decided to conduct user interviews to predict future failures in the dashboard.
-The interview subjects were current employees from each product line because they are the subject matter experts.
+The interview subjects were current employees from each product line.
+Doing so allowed me to fully realize the root cause and understand next steps.

 Delivery